Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association: Experiments

 \subsection{Experimental Results}

-Among all evaluated methods, DELTA with AlexNet3 achieves the highest \textit{Test} set MOTA score of $21.25\%$, despite not making use of motion models or any spatial information.
-We outperform ALEX\_TRAC despite using a substantially smaller network, showing that our approach effectively leverages data collected online to optimize descriptors.
+Among all evaluated methods in 2D-MOT-2015, DELTA with AlexNet3 achieves the highest \textit{Test} set MOTA score of $21.25\%$, despite not making use of motion models or any spatial information.
+Shown in Table \ref{table_results}, we outperform ALEX\_TRAC despite using a substantially smaller network, showing that a relatively shallow network, which is necessary for online optimization, is also sufficient for discrimination between visual object observations when trained with effective data collected online with our approach.

 We show that finding hard positive and hard negative examples is useful for optimizing descriptor performance.
-Table \ref{table_results} shows that choosing positive samples from shorter selective buffers (``DELTA Easy-Positives") led to low loss values during the online training process which had practically no effect on the network, achieving a similar score to that achieved without online learning (``AlexNet3 Pretrained").
+As shown in Table \ref{table_results_mot_16}, the naive sample selection use in HCC for refining their global track fusion module improved their MOTA score by $1\%$ on the MOT-16-11 sequence.
+On average, DELTA yields a gain of $6.2\%$ on the MOT-16 training videos, suggesting that purposeful difficult sample selection for online refinement of the local tracking module could benefit the global performance.
+Additionally, Table \ref{table_results} shows that choosing positive samples from shorter selective buffers (``DELTA Easy-Positives") had practically no effect on the network, achieving a similar score to that achieved without online learning (``AlexNet3 Pretrained").
 In addition, allowing negative samples to be randomly chosen (``DELTA Random-Negatives") also results in a degradation in performance, confirming the utility of selecting negative examples that are near in the descriptor space to the anchor.

 We also demonstrate the applicability of our online training procedure and network selection; we show that DELTA improves MOTA scores for both ``DELTA + AlexNet3 (\textbf{ours})" and ``DELTA + VGG-16-2" from their respective pre-trained performances (``AlexNet3 Pretrained", ``VGG-16-2 Pretrained").
 However, ``DELTA + VGG-16-2" averages a processing rate of 0.1 frames per second, while our analysis in Section \ref{sec_descgens} enables our approach to process 5.5 frames per second on average, further emphasizing the effectiveness of DELTA in refining small descriptor generators.